GoogleChrome/web.dev/src/site/content/en/blog/webassembly-threads/index.md

 ### Rust

-Unlike Emscripten, Rust doesn't have a specialised end-to-end Web target, but instead provides a generic `wasm32-unknown-unknown` target for generic WebAssembly output.
+Unlike Emscripten, Rust doesn't have a specialized end-to-end web target, but instead provides a generic `wasm32-unknown-unknown` target for generic WebAssembly output.

 If Wasm is intended to be used in a Web environment, any interaction with JavaScript APIs is left to